 “Cities and states nationwide have been burdened for years from the effects of the severe opioid addiction crisis, including high drug-related death rates, dramatically increased drug abuse rates, economic decline and rising crime linked to the over and improper prescription methods of these pharmacies,” said Seeger.
 “These landmark agreements in the opioid litigation successfully hold pharmacies accountable and are an important step towards helping communities devastated by the opioid epidemic.
 The funds will provide communities the opportunity to build out programs to support those affected by the ongoing crisis, including drug treatment programs, community support systems for families, and other essential resources.
 The abatement plan lays out specific ways in which funds can be used to ensure that the money goes directly towards fixing opioid-related issues and not general governmental spending.”

 All of these funds will be used to directly abate the harm that the opioid epidemic has brought to communities across the country.
-The three pharmacy chains played a role in getting dangerously addictive opioids into the community without proper red flags and failing to create legally mandated monitoring systems to detect illegitimate opioid prescriptions.
+The three pharmacy chains played a significant role in getting dangerously addictive opioids into communities without proper red flags and failed to create legally mandated monitoring systems to detect illegitimate opioid prescriptions.
 Once effectuated, these agreements will be the first resolutions reached with pharmacy chains and will equip communities across the country with the much-needed tools to fight back against this epidemic and bring about tangible, positive change.
 In addition to payments totaling billions of dollars, these companies have committed to making significant improvements to their dispensing practices to help reduce addiction moving forward.

 Lawsuits against other defendants, as well as some filed in state and local courts have yet to be decided.